afshinamighi/Courses/basecamp/week01/inf-bc-w01-python.md

 #### Exercises:

+1. Create two variables with a number in it, you can decide which numbers, add them together and print the result.
+2. Do the same for subtraction, devide and multiply.
+3. Get input from the user.
+Save it as a number.
+Print it.
+4. Try to devide something by zero.
+Describe the error you get.
+5. Create two variables with a text in it.
+Print them togeter at once, using only print statement.
+6. Python uyses PEMDAS.
+What is that and is it different from the way you learned it?
+7. Create one calculation using at least parantheses, multiplications and subtractions.
+Print the result.
-1. Finish all the exercises listed in **BRef-01-Chapter 03: Things to Do**.
+8. Finish all the exercises listed in **BRef-01-Chapter 03: Things to Do**.
-2. [todo: choose / add the exercises suitable for this step]

 <hr>